F5CodeGuru/asm241consolidated/module1/lab1/lab1.rst

 #.
 Run the following apache bench command:  ab -c 10 -n 10 -r http://10.1.10.145/

 #.
 Review the Security Logs at Security > Event Logs > Bot Security > Requests
-  a.Did requests succeed or fail? b.Why or why not?
+  * Did requests succeed or fail?
+  * Why or why not?

 #.
 Run the attack using a custom user-agent:
   a.Ab -c 10 -n 10 -r -H “User-Agent: Agilitybot” http://10.1.10.145/